hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_lifecycle_policy.html.markdown

 * `name` - (Required) The name of the lifecycle policy to create.
 * `resource_type` - (Required) The type of Image Builder resource that the lifecycle policy applies to.
 Valid values: `AMI_IMAGE` or `CONTAINER_IMAGE`.
-* `execution_role` - (Required) The name or Amazon Resource Name (ARN) for the IAM role you create that grants Image Builder access to run lifecycle actions.
+* `execution_role` - (Required) The Amazon Resource Name (ARN) for the IAM role you create that grants Image Builder access to run lifecycle actions.
 More information about this role can be found [`here`](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-lifecycle-prerequisites.html#image-lifecycle-prereq-role).
-* `policy_details` - (Required) Configuration block with policy details.
+* `policy_detail` - (Required) Configuration block with policy details.
 Detailed below.
 * `resource_selection` - (Required) Selection criteria for the resources that the lifecycle policy applies to.
 Detailed below.

 The following arguments are optional: